LLM - The Sheffield LLM

 If you are studying your undergraduate degree, you can apply for postgraduate courses at any time with your predicted results.
 We may make you a conditional offer.

 Please note: applications to this course are assessed using our staged admissions process.
-You can find information about the process on our webpage: Staged admissions for postgraduate applications.
+You can find information about the process on our web page:

 For all Sheffield LLM applications you must meet the following criteria: